Update or install the Telraam software yourself.

 Etcher is a program which you can use to copy the Telraam software in step 1 from your computer to your SD card.
 It works on Windows, Linux and MacOS.

 You can download Etcher here.
 Choose the right version for your operating system.
+Note: it is best to run Etcher as an admin for this, otherwise it may not work.

 Step 4: Upload the Telraam software to the SD card